CyreneAI/web-mcp/README.md

-## 🌐 Web MCP (Multi-Channel Platform Server)
+## 🌐 Web MCP

-This repository contains the Web MCP (Multi-Channel Platform) server, a specialized microservice within the Multi-Agent Bot system.
+This repository contains the Web MCP (MOdel-Context Protocol) server, a specialized microservice within the Multi-Agent Bot system.
 Its primary role is to expose a suite of web-related tools (like general web search, Stack Overflow search, and news retrieval) via the FastMCP protocol, making them discoverable and invokable by the cyrene-agent (bot-api) service.

 ## ✨ Features